w3f/PSPs/PSPs/drafts/psp-dapps-exentions.md

     accounts: InjectedAccounts;
     // A structure containing metadata (optional)
     metadata?: InjectedMetadata;
-    // A structure to allow the Dapp to submit
+    // A structure to allow the app to submit
     // RPC request to the network (optional). provider?: InjectedProvider;
     // A structure to sign messages with a given account.